-... in which the CO stands for Cultuur en Ondernemerschap (culture and enterprise), offers voluntary practical training workshops at a quarter of the institutes that offer courses in the fine and the performing arts.
+... in which the CO stands for Cultuur en Ondernemerschap (culture and enterprise), offers voluntary practical training workshops at a quarter of the schools for fine and performing arts.
 Kunstenaars en CO also advises local councils on applications from artists, made within the framework of the Artist Work and Income Act, for income support to help them build up an independent artistic career.
 Kunstenaars en CO also offers courses, instruction and coaching to artists and, if necessary, financial support to further increase their knowledge.